 An undetermined status at the interfaces of a powered unit shall not cause damage to an un-powered interface.

-1 Undetermined status includes: non-nominal operating modes, permanent and non permanent failure modes, powered and un-powered interfaces.
+Undetermined status includes: non-nominal operating modes, permanent and non-permanent failure modes, powered and un-powered interfaces.

-2 In case verification by analysis is not conclusive a complementary verification by test is necessary.

 ECSS-E-ST-20_0020006

-Signal interfaces shall withstand without damage positive or negative nominal voltages that are accessible on the same connector (from the unit itself, from the interfaced units or from EGSE).
+Signal interfaces shall withstand without damage positive or negative nominal voltages that are accessible on the same connector, coming from the unit itself, from the interfaced units or from EGSE.

-In case verification by analysis is not conclusive a complementary verification by test is necessary.

-Any circuit intended to receive a signal should include noise discrimination filtering compatible with EMC susceptibility recommendations defined in ECSS-E-ST-20-07, Annex A.

 Commands

 ECSS-E-ST-20_0020007